ruester/gfz-command-line-tool-repository/README.md

 If you now just want to change your process configuration, you can change the configuration file and it will update on runtime.

 If you have to change the dockerfile, than you have to rebuild the image.

+## Notes about quakeml

+This services now support a custom type quakeml.
+It is provided as xml that is confirm to the schema http://quakeml.org/xmlns/quakeml/1.2/QuakeML-1.2.xsd.
+The early version of the quakeledger process uses a different version of the xml.
+We try to support it as input and output, but the underlying process now uses the validated xml only.

+There is also the possibility to convert the quakeml to geojson.